-Koerperwelten museum (the Body Worlds Museum) is one of the most fascinating places to visit in Heidelberg.
+Koerperwelten museum (the Body Worlds Museum) is one of the most fascinating places in Heidelberg.

-It goes beyond anatomical facts and figures to the human condition, in particular ones associated with happiness.
+It goes beyond anatomical facts and figures to the human condition, particularly those associated with happiness.

 I was impressed with the displays of body parts and whole bodies preserved in acetone.
 There are detailed explanations in German and English, so it was easy to understand.

 The museum shows a journey into the human body, organ function, health, and even the Anatomy of Happiness.